PuChen7/Algorithms-and-Data-Structures/problems/check-if-word-is-valid-after-substitutions.md

 ## Thinking & Notes
 * Brute force: Using `replace()` to keep replace `abc` with `""`.
 If the string is valid, then the final string after replace will be empty.

+* Stack: we can observe a pattern: `everyting we see a letter 'c', there must be a 'b' before 'c', and 'a' before 'b'.` To use this pattern, we can keep a stack, everyting we see `c`, pop and check if it's 'b', pop again see if it's 'a'.

 ## Solution - Brute force
 ```java
 class Solution {